Ray-B-Ouamba/COMMERCIAL-CALCULATOR/README.md

 # COMMERCIAL-CALCULATOR
 to facilitate a broad range of mathematical and financial computations essential for successful operations, well-informed choices, and overall business success.

-#  COFFEE-CULTURE-MENU
-To help customers to know what food and beverages the cafe offers.

 **PROJECT LINK:**  https://ray-b-ouamba.github.io/COFFEE-CULTURE-MENU/

 **TECH USED:**